ColdZoo/coldzoo.github.io/_posts/2016-01-08-new paper abstract.md

-# 2016 Paper
+# GSO-2016: a Sentiment analysis framework and dataset for short visual content

 GIF sentiment analysis is IMPORTANT

--->IS USEFUL IN MANY FIELDS: election prediction, economic index evaluation
+USEFUL IN MANY FIELDS: election prediction, economic index evaluation

 GIF sentiment analysis is DIFFICULT

--->What we know about GIF sentiment are :
+What we know about GIF sentiment are :

 * Relies on mid-level concepts.
 These concepts haven’t been researched before [Problem 1]
 * How mid-level concepts lead to sentiment polarity is UNKNOWN [Problem 2]